-Hands down one of our favourite places to visit is Tofino BC, especially in the summer.
-Whether you only have 3 days in Tofino or an entire leisurely week, you can be as busy or as chill as you want in this awesome little beach town.
+Hands down one of our favourite places to visit is Tofino BC so I put together this guide to Tofino with all my recommendations.
+Whether you only have 3 days in Tofino or an entire week, you can be as busy or as chill as you want in this awesome little beach town.
 And if you’re like us, you may want a little – or a lot – of both.
-We recently visited in July and my travel guide offers recommendations on what to do in Tofino (hint: there’s more than just surfing), where to stay, the best places to eat and drink, how to get to Tofino, and more.
+We visit Tofino every summer so my guide to Tofino offers recommendations on what to do in Tofino (hint: there’s more than just surfing), where to stay, the best places to eat and drink, how to get to Tofino, and more.
 So get ready for the ultimate British Columbia road trip, and read on.

 Wolf in the Fog is an award-winning restaurant in Tofino, and rightly so.
 The menu is always fresh, and hyper local, and the staff are seasoned fine dining restaurant servers.
 The roasted black cod was to die for and the “seacruterie” is a great way to try a variety of local seafood.
 We chose to sit outside and our timing couldn’t have been better as we were able to enjoy the sunset from their second floor terrace.

 Another restaurant that is a must-try is 1909 Kitchen at the Tofino Resort & Marina.
 Chef Paul Moran, a recent winner of Top Chef Canada, offers a fresh and creative menu that is a must-try.
 However he told us he was leaving at the end of summer 2020 to work on a new project in Haida Gwaii so stay tuned for that!
 Regardless, Chef’s menu was delicious, I loved the decor, the views of the marina were stunning (especially at sunset), so there’s still plenty of reason to visit 1909 Kitchen.